SaadShah11/CV_Labs/README.md

 Colab noteboooks for Pytorch Tutorials are provided in this repository.

 ## Credits
-For more information or help you may contact Bostan Khan, Team Lead MachVIS Lab at bostankhan6@gmail.com.
+For more information or help you may contact Syed Saad Ullah Shah, Data Analyst NUST-OneScreen Lab at shahsaadullah11@gmail.com.